dani-fernando/dani-fernando/README.md

 ## 🎉 About the Project

-Welcome to **My Anime World**, a repository where passion for coding meets the beauty of anime.
+A repository where passion for coding meets the beauty of anime.
 This project is a perfect blend of creativity and functionality, inspired by the vibrant aesthetics of anime culture.
 Dive in and explore! ✨

 ---